roboconf/roboconf.github.io/en/user-guide/installing-roboconf.md

 # For Ubuntu, or su if you are under Debian
 sudo -i

+# Install https transport for APT, if not present
+apt-get install apt-transport-https

 # "jessie" is the Debian version we tested our package on (~ Ubuntu 14.04).
 echo "deb https://dl.bintray.com/v1/content/roboconf/roboconf-debian-packages jessie main" >> /etc/apt/sources.list